mhaack/mh-site/src/posts/2022-01-20-website-history.md

 I started writing in English, which was something I had never done on my blog before.
 I mostly write about smart home and IoT (Internet of Things) projects I have built.
 I also post professional news occasionally.

-Later in 2019 I switched the theme to [Novela](https://novela.narative.co/) which was, back then, actively maintained and updated.
+Later in 2019, I switched the theme to [Novela](https://novela.narative.co/) which was, back then, actively maintained and updated.

 ## V6 - Eleventy

 The most recent framework I have adopted is [Eleventy](https://11ty.dev/).
-Eleventy fulfills a similar task as Gatsby and is also implemented in Javascript.
+Eleventy fulfils a similar task as Gatsby and is also implemented in Javascript.

 There is one big difference between the two tools: even a site without any JS, or that is entirely server-side rendered, will still ship a bunch amount of client-side JS to make it feel "lightning fast".
 It seems logical to only send JS to the client when it's actually needed, so for a simple static site, like this blog it's unnecessary.
 That's why Eleventy seems like the better choice.

 Getting started with Eleventy was pretty easy.
 The [documentation](https://www.11ty.dev/docs/) is excellent and there are plenty of how-to guides like [this one](https://css-irl.info/from-gatsby-to-eleventy/).

 The initial template I used was the [Eleventy Duo](https://github.com/yinkakun/eleventy-duo) theme.
 While it helped me get the site up and running, I added quite a few extensions and customizations.
-As the site got more and more complex, I re-wrote the entire CSS to [Tailwind CSS](https://tailwindcss.com/), and little remains of the original template.
+As the site got more and more complex, I re-wrote the entire CSS to [Tailwind CSS](https://tailwindcss.com/) and little remains of the original template.

 Source hero image: [unsplash.com](https://unsplash.com/photos/tZc3vjPCk-Q)